 Another increasingly popular approach to deal with the drop of estrogen involves stabilizing hormones through the use of the low dose estrogen combination pill which has a constant dose (monophasic).

 It is a good idea to consult with a healthcare professional who has experience with menstrual migraine and who understands female hormones.
-Look for a headache specialist, certified gynecologist or endocrinologist who has a track record with menstrual migraine.
+Look for a headache specialist, certified gynecologist or endocrinologist who has a good track record with menstrual migraine.

-400mg of magnesium every day can be used as a migraine preventative.
+400 mg of magnesium every day can be used as a migraine preventative.
 Unfortunately there no simple tests for magnesium deficiency as it’s the intracellular level of magnesium that we need to improve.
 The best way to see if it works for you is to try it and ensure that you are absorbing it effectively.

 If the migraine attacks are severe or also occur frequently outside of menses then a migraine preventative may be prescribed.

-When considering preventative medicinal treatments it is best to discuss what options might be best for you with your doctor who has your full medical history.
+When considering preventive medicinal treatments it is best to discuss what options might be best for you with your doctor who has your full medical history.

-6) Natural & Homeopathic Therapies
+Other Natural Therapies

 That said, if they don’t help, you’ve wasted your money.